erevol/puerto-seguro-angular-nodemailer/README.md

 Run `npm install` to download all dependencies.

-Run `ng serve` for a dev server.
+Run `ng serve --open` to start the frontend.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Backend